sgost/koinX/src/data/stake/how-to-stake-toncoin.md

     icon: mexc-global-1.png
     pointArray:
       - It allows users to earn while holding.
-      - It prioritises security and has independently hosted servers across several countries to ensure optimal data integrity and security.
-      - It supports good customer service.
+      - There is adequate information and methods to buy Toncoin via MEXC
     pointArray2:
       - It’s not available in various countries.
       - It has higher transaction costs than its counterparts.